Tetrabyte/SecureSend/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Source Code
 - [ ] Other (please specify)

-If applicable, what version of Password Pusher?
+If applicable, what version of Tbyte Secure Send?

 ### Screenshots